Espa?ol

 For medical questions, we encourage you to review our information with your doctor.

-You may be given oxygen if your levels are low.
-Oxygen can be given through a tube placed under the nose (called a nasal cannula) or a mask that goes over the mouth and nose.
+If you need oxygen because your blood levels are low, it can be given through a tube placed under your nose (called a nasal cannula) or a mask that goes over the mouth and nose.
 Tubing connects the cannula or mask to an oxygen tank or oxygen concentrator.
+This can be done in the hospital, clinic, or at home.
 Ask your cancer care team if you need oxygen equipment that you can travel with.

-It’s important to follow the oxygen safety instructions.
+It’s important to follow the oxygen safety instructions given by your cancer care team.
 Make sure you know how to care for the tank and other equipment.

-Tubes may be used to remove extra fluids from the body after surgery or procedure or from the cancer.
-They may also be called drains.
+Tubes (also called drains) may be used to remove extra fluids from the body after surgery or a procedure.
+They may also be used to remove fluids caused by the cancer itself, especially in advanced cancers.

 Tubes and drains used in cancer treatment may be placed:

-If you are going home with any drains or tubes, your cancer care team will teach you how to care for them and what problems to watch for.
+If you are going home with any tubes or drains, your cancer care team will teach you (or someone who will help you) how to care for them and what problems to watch for based on the type that you have.
+Make sure you know what supplies you need and how to get them.
+Some general things to know:

 American Society of Clinical Oncology (ASCO).
 Difficulty swallowing or dysphagia.
-Accessed at https://www.cancer.net/coping-with-cancer/physical-emotional-and-social-effects-cancer/managing-physical-side-effects/difficulty-swallowing-or-dysphagia on June 2, 2019.
+Accessed at cancer.net.
+Content is no longer available.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.